This topic introduces the User Notifications framework in Episerver, intended for sending user-to-user notification messages.

 It also can format each message by changing Content (and Subject) or combine several messages into one.
 Make sure to set the ContainedID to match the IDs of the combined messages.
 Message IDs that exist in an in-message but not in an out-message are considered completed and removed from the queue.
 If there is a problem formatting the messages, the formatter throws an exception and those messages are put back into the queue and tried again at the next scheduled job.

 A provider is a component for sending notifications using a specific method of communication.
-The built-in EmailNotificationProvider, for example, handles the sending of emails.
+The built-in EmailNotificationProvider, for example, handles the sending of emails (for configuration, see configuring your email server).
 A provider has a name to identify it and a format-property that specifies the format the provider supports (max length and if it supports HTML).

 You can write your own provider by implementing the INotificationProvider interface and optionally the INotificationProviderStatus interface, which lets you enable and disable a provider.
 The SendAsync method handles the sending of messages, and you should call succeededAction or failedAction for each message.